The progestogen-only pill

 At a glance: facts about the progestogen-only pill

-- If taken correctly, it can be more than 99% effective.
-This means that fewer than 1 woman in 100 who uses the progestogen-only pill as contraception will get pregnant in one year.
+- If taken correctly, it's more than 99% effective.
+This means fewer than 1 in 100 who uses the progestogen-only pill as contraception will get pregnant in 1 year.

 - You take a pill every day, with no break between packs of pills.